botpress/documentation-v12/docs/conversation-studio/tutorials/managing/google-oauth2.md

 }
 ```

-## Step 4: Enable the strategy in Botpress
+## Step 4: Enable the Strategy in Botpress

 Under the `pro` settings in the _botpress.config.json_ file (should be around line 143), add your strategy name to the `collaboratorsAuthStrategies` array.

 Also make sure that the `externalAuth` object has `enabled` set to `true`:

-## Step 7: Restart the Botpress server
+## Step 7: Restart the Botpress Server

 A green cogwheel should appear in the bottom right of the Botpress UI, click it to restart the server.